-Several important parts of moving a parent to memory care happen ahead of moving day.
-In advance, caregivers can focus on managing emotions, maintaining effective communication, and finding small ways to make new surroundings feel like home.
+Several important parts of moving a parent with dementia to assisted living happen ahead of moving day.
+In advance, caregivers can help a loved one prepare for assisted living by focusing on managing emotions, maintaining effective communication, and finding small ways to make new surroundings feel like home.

 Before the memory care move comes the memory care conversation.
 Likely, you’ll need to frequently remind your parent that they’re moving.
-Because moving to memory care often involves the whole family, many different voices and opinions may chime in, which can overwhelm seniors with dementia.
+Because moving to memory care often involves the whole family, many different voices and opinions may chime in, which can overwhelm seniors who have dementia.

 To curb disorientation and reassure your senior loved one, establish a script — or a straightforward, comforting response — that each family member can return to again and again.